-Indexing at 41 or 47 J reflects a difference of a historical matter rather than a technical one.
-The 41-J level corresponds to 30 ft-lb, while 47 J corresponds to 6 kgf·m/cm2, commonly used indices in the United States and Russia, respectively.
+The transition temperature is the main parameter derived from the Charpy tests.
+It defines a temperature which corresponds to a certain level of energy, lateral expansion, or shear.
+This level is accepted to be 0.9 mm for lateral expansion and 50% for shear according to the current practices in both countries.
+However, the radiation-induced transition temperature shift is measured at the level of 41 J in the U.S., while it is measured at 47 J in Russia.
+Indexing at 41 or 47 J reflects a difference of a historical practice rather than a technical one.
+The 41-J level corresponds to 30 ft-lb, while 47 J corresponds to 6 kgf·m/cm, commonly used indices in the United States and Russia, respectively.
 But practically, they are from about the same neighborhood in the transition range for RPV materials.
-To provide data according to the relevant national practice, the shifts of transition temperature due to irradiation or annealing will be reported as measured at 47 J for Russian welds, and at 41 J for the U.S. steels, regardless of the test laboratory.
-The mechanical properties of materials studied in the unirradiated condition are presented in Table 2.
+In order to provide data according to the relevant national practice, the shifts of transition temperature due to irradiation or annealing will be reported as measured at 47 J for Russian welds, and at 41 J for the U.S. steels, regardless of the test laboratory.